 DataSet.assign(self[, drop]) Create new variables Existing columns that are re- assigned will be overwritten.
-DataSet.rename(self, newnames) Rename variables in a dataset DataSet.as_missing(self[, value]) Set the missing value for a single number or a range DataSet.sum_all(self[, drop]) Calculate the sum of all variables for each time step nctoolkit.DataSet.assign
+DataSet.rename(self, newnames) Rename variables in a dataset DataSet.as_missing(self[, value]) Change a range or individual value to missing.
+DataSet.missing_as(self[, value]) Convert missing values to a constant DataSet.set_fill(self[, value]) Set the fill value DataSet.sum_all(self[, drop]) Calculate the sum of all variables for each time step nctoolkit.DataSet.assign